MargaritaRad/ose-resources/docs/source/miscellaneous.rst

 Jupyter Lab
 ***********

-`Jupyter Lab <https://jupyterlab.readthedocs.io>`_ s a web-based interactive development environment for Jupyter notebooks, code, and data.
+`Jupyter Lab <https://jupyterlab.readthedocs.io>`_ is a web-based interactive development environment for Jupyter notebooks, code, and data.
 JupyterLab is flexible: configure and arrange the user interface to support a wide range of workflows in data science, scientific computing, and machine learning.
 JupyterLab is extensible and modular: write plugins that add new components and integrate with existing ones.

 **Resources**